 My Le Creuset Casserole

-Grrrr.
-So since I was up, I decided to hit the Marché aux Puces, or flea market.
-By the time I finished my coffee and got there, I’m sure most of the good stuff was gone.
-But this week I managed to pick up something I’ve been admiring for a long time.
+Since I was up, I decided to hit the Marché aux Puces, or flea market.
+By the time I finished my coffee and got there, I was sure most of the good stuff was gone, but it was worth getting up for that day because I managed to pick up something that I’ve been admiring for a long time.

-I’ve been eyeing this casserole whenever I’d come across one over the past few years.
-Designed in 1958 by Raymond Loewy for Le Creuset, I love its combination of modernity and French utilitarianism.
+Designed in 1958 by Raymond Loewy for Le Creuset (where I got to visit a few years later), I love its combination of modernity and French utilitarianism.
 Vintage examples in good condition are rarely found since most have been well-used by French cooks.
-And recently it’s been re-issued, although in newer colors, not like the classic orange that you see.

-Raymond Loewy was born in Paris, but made his mark in corporate America.
-He became the most influential designer of our time and designed so many things that we just take for granted.
-But during his era, the Industrial Revolution, people were fascinated by all that was new and liked products and designs that suggested a better, more modern, future.
+Raymond Loewy was born in Paris, but left his mark in America.
+He became one of the most influential designers of our time.
+During his era, the Industrial Revolution, people were fascinated by all that was new and liked products and designs that suggested a better, more modern, future.
 What he designed suggested speed and forward-thinking, an emerging machine-age where everything was sleek and streamlined, and this casserole for Le Creuset is no exception.